cbeust/kobalt-examples/README.md

 ./kobaltw installFreeDebug
 ```

-Then launch the app on your device.
+Then launch the app called "Kobalt Helloworld" on your device.
 Other targets of interest: `installProDebug` and `installFreeRelease` and `installProRelease`.
 Each of these will display their product flavor and build type on the main screen along with a different background color.